interstitialRedirectModalTitle

 Land & Water Stories

-COP15: Your Guide to the 2022 UN Biodiversity Conference
+COP16: Your Guide to the 2024 UN Biodiversity Conference

-Last December, the race to protect the planet's biodiversity was front and center when representatives from countries around the world gathered in Montreal, Canada, for the United Nation's Biodiversity Conference, referred to as COP15.
+The race to protect the planet's biodiversity will be front and center this October when representatives from countries around the world gather in Cali, Colombia, for the United Nation's Biodiversity Conference, referred to as COP16.

 CBD-COP15 Scores Historic Goal for Nature